 Naturally, this kind of dialogue causes a lot of friction and potentially wastes time and effort on both sides.
-Thankfully, with intelligent customer relationship management (CRM) technology and advanced inbound marketing methods, the process of qualifying leads can be much more transparent for modern businesses.
+Thankfully, with intelligent customer relationship management (CRM) technology and advanced inbound marketing methods, the process of qualifying leads can be much more transparent for modern SaaS businesses.

 So where do you start?

 With a good understanding of what a worthwhile lead is, of course.
 What I’m saying is, not all leads are right for your business, so the sooner you start pursuing quality over quantity, the sooner you will start seeing real return on investment (ROI).
-You’ll then have to set up the processes and implement the tools to help you score, track and understand the value of the interactions your business has with potential customers.
+You’ll then have to set up the processes and implement the tools to help you score, track and understand the value of the interactions your business has with potential users.

 What is a quality lead?

 You’ll need more than a name and number to have a lead.
-Specific demographics come into play; you may have to get very granular when outlining your buyer personas because your product may be that niche.
+Specific demographics come into play; you may have to get very granular when outlining your buyer personas because your software may be that niche.
 Secondly, you need to keep an eye out for the buying signals that tell you whether this person is considering making a purchase.

 Essentially, what it comes down to is:

 2.Is this potential client the right fit for my business?

 There are a few tell-tale characteristics that will help you to qualify your SaaS leads.